Ray Lucia: Financial advisor

 Lucia founded the Raymond J. Lucia Companies, Inc. and was the company's president and CEO for over twenty years.
 Registered Rep Magazine named Lucia as one of the "Top 100 Independent Financial Advisors in America" in 2008, and he was one of ten financial advisors recognized in the magazine's 2004 "Outstanding Broker Awards."

 On September 5, 2012, the SEC alleged that Ray Lucia spread misleading information about his Buckets of Money strategy at a series of investment seminars.
 Lucia had assured investors that his strategies had been backtested during bear markets.
 The SEC contended that the only backtesting Lucia performed were some "calculations made in the late 1990s and two two-page spreadsheets."

 On July 9, 2013, an administrative judge ordered Lucia to pay $50,000, finding that Lucia's claims that his strategy had been empirically backtested were false.
 The administrative judge barred Lucia from associating with any investment advisor or broker, stripped Raymond J. Lucia Companies Inc. of its investment adviser registration, and fined the company US$300,000.
 Lucia appealed the decision, arguing that the administrative judge position within the SEC was an officer of the United States which required appointment to the position, and argued that the SEC's current judge was not properly appointed.
 The SEC and the District Court rejected Lucia's argument, leading him to petition to the United States Supreme Court by mid-2017.
 The Court heard the case as Lucia v.
-SEC, and in June 2018, ruled in favor of Lucia's position that such administrative judges are officers and must be hired appropriated.
+SEC, and in June 2018, ruled in favor of Lucia's position that such administrative judges are officers and must be hired appropriately.
 They reversed the previous judgments and granted Lucia a new hearing within the SEC under an appropriately-appointed administrative judge.

 As of 1/3/2015, Ray Lucia Senior's FINRA Broker Check record details 21 Customer Disputes, 8 of which are still pending as of 1/3/15.
 Five of these are from 2012, Six 2013 and Eight from 2014.
 Ten of the Eleven “Settled” Claims and Seven of the Eight “Pending” Claims are for “Real Estate Securities.”